smorin/py-launch-blueprint/docs/source/tools/taplo.md

 ## Taplo: A Fast TOML Formatter & Linter

-Taplo is a fast and customizable formatter and validator for TOML files.
-Written in Rust, it provides reliable and consistent formatting with support for configuration files, making it ideal for both small projects and large-scale codebases.

-[Taplo](https://taplo.tamasfe.dev/) ensures consistent formatting and correctness in configuration files like `pyproject.toml`, `cog.toml`, etc.
+Taplo is used to automatically format and validate project files like pyproject.toml and cog.toml, ensuring consistent structure and preventing syntax errors across the codebase.

 ---

-### 🔍 Introduction

-**Purpose**: Automatically formats and validates `.toml` configuration files to reduce errors and enforce consistency.

 **Key Benefits**: